tlaukkanen/rpi-pico-dpad/README.md

 This is a simple Micropython script for setting up your Raspberry Pi Pico to act as game controller.
 This setup uses six buttons and d-pad control.

-You can use for example the following wiring:
+You can use for example the following wiring.
+Please do note that the wiring in this schematics doesn't necessarily match the GPIO pins that are in the [main.py](main.py) script.

 ![](docs/Gamedore_schematics.png)